Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Privacy against agnostic inference attack

-When evaluating the effectiveness of agnostic inference attacks, we take a ``genie-aided'' approach in which the adversary is given the exact form of the confidence scores.
-This is because the performance of the agnostic inference attacks in (\ref{M18}) and (\ref{M2}) is heavily dependent on the matrix $\mathbf{K}_{\mathbf{c}, \hat{\mathbf{c}}'}$.
-Since the passive party does not have access to $\hat{\mathbf{c}}'$, it is impossible to make accurate calculations based on it.
-By assuming a genie-aided scenario, we acknowledge that the adversary may have the resources and capacity (whether through their own data and computational power or through collusion/collaboration with some data owners as per \cite{Xinjian}) to estimate $\hat{\mathbf{c}}'$ accurately.
-Thus, our goal is to diminish the adversary's best-case attack performance under these circumstances.
-It is therefore in the benefit of the passive party to design privacy-preserving techniques based on the availability of $\mathbf{c}'$ at the active party in order to maximize privacy protection.
+When evaluating the effectiveness of agnostic inference attacks, we employ a ``genie-aided'' approach where the adversary is assumed to know the exact form of the confidence scores.
+This assumption is necessary because the performance of agnostic inference attacks as described in (\ref{M18}) and (\ref{M2}) heavily relies on the matrix $\mathbf{K}_{\mathbf{c}, \hat{\mathbf{c}}'}$.
+Given that the passive party lacks access to $\hat{\mathbf{c}}'$, precise calculations cannot be made without this assumption.
+By considering a genie-aided scenario, we recognize the adversary's potential capabilities to accurately estimate $\hat{\mathbf{c}}'$, whether through their own resources or via collusion with data owners as suggested by \cite{Xinjian}.
+Therefore, our objective is to mitigate the adversary's optimal attack performance under these conditions.
+It is advantageous for the passive party to develop PPSs that leverage the availability of $\mathbf{c}'$ at the active party to enhance privacy protection.

-In designing the proposed PPSs, our goal is to additionally keep the the passive parameters as much interpretable as possible.
-To that end, we consider the function
+In designing the PPSs, our goal is to maintain the interpretability of passive parameters.
+To measure the distance between the accessible parameter set $\mathbf{W}_n$ and the original passive parameters $\mathbf{W}_{\textnormal{pas}}$, we define the function